mobatra/django-learning-project/README.md

-# django-learning-project
+# Django-learning-project
-this repo to learn django , evey new topic in new branch
+this repo to learn Django, every new topic in new branch